The HEAD Gravity line is one of their most popular ones on tour and this HEAD Gravity Tour 98 Review have been highly anticipated.

 The first thing that strikes you when you hit the ball is the sound.
 When you play with the Gravity Tour 98, it sounds like you are hitting as hard as a pro.
 This even bothered some practice partners, which can be a good thing in match play.
 I don’t know what voodoo they did here, but the racquet sounds great.
 Definitely more boom than the Boom, if you know what I mean.

 You quickly noticed that this a racquet for ball strikers who like to dominate.
 If you commit to your shot with top spin, this racquet delivers a powerful ball.
-The launch is high, so I doubt flatter strikers will find the necessary control, but I know players who have transitioned to this racquet from 18/20, so it depends on your style and mechanics, of course.
+The launch is high, so some flatter strikers might struggle to find their ideal level of of control, but I know players who have transitioned to this racquet from 18/20, so it depends on your style and mechanics, of course.
+And if you’re willing to do the adjustment.

 If I take the foot off the pedal a bit, the racquet felt a little unstable at times.
-It feels like it was made for a faster swing speed, sort of like the Aero 98 that I mentioned above.
+It is quite soft and I felt like it gained from slightly more weight in the hoop.
+It feels like it was made for a faster swing speed, but the variety of players who enjoyed it makes me question this statement.

-The racquet came with a set of HEAD Hawk Touch attached to it, as a part of the teaser package and I strung it up at 22 kg (49 lbs) and that still played pretty firm.
+The racquet came with a set of HEAD Hawk Touch attached to it, a popular string used by the likes of Jannik Sinner.
 For my game, the racquet played best with a hybrid setup with a multi or gut in the mains and a round, slick poly in the crosses.
-You mute some of the launch angle and improve the comfort.
+You mute some of the launch angle and improve the feel even more.
+But I also liked some round polys in it.
+It’s not that string sensitive, but I just didn’t enjoy Hawk Touch that much personally.

 Pros and Cons